 You should also "register" your op with the Perl interpreter so that it can produce sensible error and warning messages.
-Since it is possible to have multiple custom ops within the one "logical" op type OP_CUSTOM, Perl uses the value of o->op_ppaddr as a key into the PL_custom_op_descs and PL_custom_op_names hashes.
-This means you need to enter a name and description for your op at the appropriate place in the PL_custom_op_names and PL_custom_op_descs hashes.
+Since it is possible to have multiple custom ops within the one "logical" op type OP_CUSTOM, Perl uses the value of o->op_ppaddr to determine which custom op it is dealing with.
+You should create an XOP structure for each ppaddr you use, set the properties of the custom op with XopENTRY_set, and register the structure against the ppaddr using Perl_custom_op_register.
+A trivial example might look like: